 Kindergarten Entry Assessment (KEA)

 For the 2020-2021 School Year, Arizona welcomed almost 73,000 Kindergarten children into the classroom.
-For approximately 40% of these children, this will be there first experience in a learning environment with other children.
+For approximately 40% of these children, this will be their first experience in a learning environment with other children.
 Kindergarten is where a child will continue to develop their skills relative to physical development, social and emotional development, language and literacy, approaches to learning, and cognitive development.
 A quality early childhood education provides children with the opportunity to explore the world around them and to learn as they explore.
 In addition, Kindergarten provides an opportunity for children to engage with peers of their own age and forge friendships and relationships.

 Given the varying maturation levels upon Kindergarten entry, some children have a quarter more life experience then their class peers.
 In addition, children enter Kindergarten with varying degrees of preschool experience.
 The use of a Kindergarten entry assessment would allow teachers to have a clear understanding of and honor the skills that children bring to Kindergarten and adjust their instruction accordingly.
 With the adoption of the Arizona School Readiness Framework in 2017, we acknowledged that school readiness was more than literacy and numeracy but included five essential domains: